jeremytuesley/leetcode/1672-richest-customer-wealth/README.md

 One of my first leetcode problems.
 Fairly easy, but I didn't end up using any of the newer array methods, so I think that lead to my runtime and memory usage being pretty poor.

-Runtime: 97 ms, faster than 21.25% of submissions Memory Usage: 44.4 MB, less than 18.25% of submissions
+Runtime: 97 ms, faster than 21.25% of submissions <br />
+Memory Usage: 44.4 MB, less than 18.25% of submissions <br />

 # Problem